-During the time of economic instability, the Group has strived to maintain a geographically balanced investment property portfolio to diversify business risk and take advantage of different territory cycles.
-We sustain to focus on reputable tenants under long leases with investment grade covenants for the contribution of stable rental income to the Group.
+The Group strives to maintain a geographically balanced investment property portfolio to diversify business risk and take advantage of different territory cycles.
+We continue to focus on reputable tenants under long leases with investment grade covenants to contribute a stable rental income to the Group.